'Forever chemicals' are in takeout food containers. Should you worry? | CBC News

 The bag and bowl samples each contained five to 14 different PFAS.
 The most common were 6:2 FTOH, which is known to be toxic to rodents and can be produced by the breakdown of the bigger, heavier PFAS that packaging manufacturers are now using.

-By re-testing the packaging two years after the samples were collected, the researchers discovered that the larger PFAS, intended to be too big to escape from the packaging, were indeed breaking down — concentrations declined by 85 per cent over that time.
+By retesting the packaging two years after the samples were collected, the researchers discovered that the larger PFAS, intended to be too big to escape from the packaging, were indeed breaking down — concentrations declined by 85 per cent over that time.

 WATCH | Toxic chemicals found in some Shein, AliExpress and Zaful clothes: